 - if you have a severe infection, have recently been injured, or will be having surgery

 - if you are taking a bisphosphonate (eg, alendronate, risedronate) or if you have taken one in the past

 Some MEDICINES MAY INTERACT with sunitinib.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Many prescription and nonprescription medicines (eg, used for aches and pains, cancer, depression or other mental or mood problems, heartburn, hepatitis C infection, HIV infection, immune system suppression, infections, inflammation or swelling, irregular heartbeat or other heart problems, narcotic addiction, nausea and vomiting, seizures, Tourette syndrome), multivitamin products, and herbal or dietary supplements (eg, herbal teas, coenzyme Q10, garlic, ginseng, ginkgo, St. John's wort) because they may interact with sunitinib.
+- Many prescription and nonprescription medicines (eg, used for aches and pains, cancer, depression or other mental or mood problems, diabetes or high blood sugar, heartburn, hepatitis C infection, HIV infection, immune system suppression, infections, inflammation or swelling, irregular heartbeat or other heart problems, narcotic addiction, nausea and vomiting, seizures, Tourette syndrome), multivitamin products, and herbal or dietary supplements (eg, herbal teas, coenzyme Q10, garlic, ginseng, ginkgo, St. John's wort) because they may interact with sunitinib.
 Ask your doctor or pharmacist if you are unsure if any of your medicines might interact with sunitinib

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if sunitinib may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use sunitinib as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Sunitinib comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get sunitinib refilled.

 - Take sunitinib by mouth with or without food.